CollaboRateMgmt/CollaboRate/README.md

 The idea is to devise a process and technology to meet the following goals:
 - Increase number of people per project to a maximum.
 This will reduce the project execution time to a minimum.
 - Increase chance of success of unit work assigned per person to a maximum, as follows:
-  - Decrease size of unit work per person to a minimum.
+  - Decrease size of unit work per person, to a minimum.
-  - Decrease knowledge needed to do a unit piece of work to a minimum.
+  - Decrease knowledge needed to do a unit piece of work, to a minimum.
   - Crowdsource work that can meet the above rules, to a maximum.
-- Have fair financials and risk-taking to the maximum as follows:
+- Have fair financials and fair assignment of risks, to the maximum.
+Do this as follows:
   - Measure, reward and punish the crowd with maximum accuracy.
   - Share financial risks with the crowd to a maximum.
 So reduce the financial risk of project failure to a minimum.
   - Determine the size of the project (work done) with maximum accuracy.
 Customer pays as per this size.
 For this:
-    - Define a measure of mental work that has maximum accuracy.
+    - Define a measure of mental work, that has maximum accuracy.
   - Onus of estimation of the maximum project size (total amount of mental work done by the crowd to complete the project) rests with the customer.
 Estimation is mainly needed to ensure that the project is within the budget of the customer.
 It is NOT used for determing the cost of the project.
 The crowdsourcing vendor acts as a guide to the estimation process.
-- Address security concerns with crowdsourcing to a maximum.
+- Address security concerns with crowdsourcing, to a maximum.
 - Do not crowdsource work that needs knowledge, coordination or trust.
 This function is retained with the crowdsourcing vendor.
 It is to be automated as soon as possible.

 While reading the rest of the documentation, keep in mind that it may not be perfect.
 The process and tool are of course not perfect.
 Neither are they proven.
 There is ample room to contribute.
 When in doubt, please refer to the above goals.
 You may skip reading the rest of this document.
 Devise your own process and technology to meet these goals.
 Then come back and read the rest of this document.
-It may help you to appreciate the specified process and tool, and find areas for their improvement.
+It may help you to better understand the specified process and tool, and find areas for their improvement.

-The following diagram attempts to summarize the CollaboRate process, its advantages and its risks:
+The following diagram attempts to visualize the CollaboRate process, and summarize its advantages and its risks:
 ![Summary Infographic](CollaboRate.png?raw=true)

 # Detailed Purpose